CottonMC/FunctionAPI/README.md

 Calling the `event` command without an id (eg: `event disable`), will cause it to affect all currently registered events.

+`event disable` will disable all events, they can be selectively re-enabled with `event enable <event id>`

 ## Registration callbacks.